 No. Kindergarten students are required to walk to/from designated school vehicle stops.

 Yes.
-The Simcoe County Student Transportation Consortium offers safety programs.
+The Simcoe County Student Transportation Consortium offers and/or supports the following school bus safety programs for students.
 Please click on a program listed below to learn more information:

 Parents/guardians are responsible for their student(s) to and from the school vehicle stop.
 It is also the responsibility of parents/guardians to ensure that their JK/SK or French Immersion (Simcoe County District School Board only) student(s) are met at the assigned school vehicle stop for afternoon drop-off by a responsible person.